Posted By Eugene Bruno & Associates Posted in: Pedestrian Accident.

 Even though pedestrians are the most vulnerable to use a roadway, there are certain rules and regulations pedestrians must adhere to in order to avoid accidents.
 For example, pedestrians must use crosswalks and follow road signs that tell them when it is safe to walk.
 The best way to avoid accidents is for pedestrians and cars to look at each other.
 Eye contact is a great way for pedestrians and drivers to see each other and know what each other is going to do.
 But sometimes that just isn’t possible.
-Our San Diego pedestrian accident lawyer at the Law Offices of Eugene G. Bruno has heard and seen it all.
+Our San Diego pedestrian accident lawyer at the Eugene Bruno & Associates has heard and seen it all.
 Our job is to hear the stories of those who have been injured.
 We are here to right wrongs.
 We cannot turn back time, but we can make sure that you are getting the representation you need to get compensation for the injuries you sustained.

 Sometimes accidents happen at a time when no one is around.
 Sometimes police reports are wrong.
 Sometimes people lie.
 Sometimes people make up stories in order to get away from being held accountable.
 Having a good attorney by your side can be the difference between getting partially blamed or fully blamed.